Guidelines on Small Business Attire for Women

 The standard suit still has a strong place in the professional world.
 Tailored dresses, as well as skirts with a blouse and jacket, can also serve as standard business attire for women.
 Standard business attire is more polished and professional-looking than casual dress.
 When in doubt, stick with standard business attire.

 The term business casual means different things to different companies.
 In some companies, it may be acceptable for women to wear capri pants or long shirts—but avoid these for formal business dealings.
 You want to project an image that you are a serious businessperson—not a mom coming from your child’s play date or a woman coming from the gym.

 For business meetings and events, women should consider the following guidelines for business attire:

-- Shoes: Closed-toed pumps in a color that compliments your outfit are best.
-Do not wear chunky heels, flat soled-shoes, stilettos, or shoes with too much height.
+- Shoes: Closed-toe pumps in a color that complements your outfit are best.
+Do not wear chunky heels, flat-soled shoes, stilettos, or shoes with too much height.
 It is important to wear shoes that fit well so you can walk comfortably.
-Try and select a shoe color that coordinates with the color of your purse.
+Try to select a shoe color that coordinates with the color of your purse.

 If you're uncertain about how to dress for a meeting, treat all face-to-face business contact as you would a job interview.
 Dress appropriately, in standard business attire.
 And, if you are invited to a business social event, it is acceptable to ask what the dress code is.